Tiangong space station: Education and cultural outreach

 The space station features space lectures and popular science experiments to educate, motivate and inspire the younger Chinese generation and world audience in science and technology.
-Each lecture is concluded with a Question-and-Answer (Q&A) session with school children's questions from classrooms across China.
+Each lecture is concluded with a question-and-answer session with school children's questions from classrooms across China.
 The first and second Tiangong space lesson was conducted in December 2021 and March 2022, as a part of the Shenzhou 13 mission.
 This tradition continued with the Shenzhou 14.

 The CSSARC is the Amateur Radio payload for the Chinese Space Station, proposed by the Chinese Radio Amateurs Club (CRAC), Aerospace System Engineering Research Institute of Shanghai (ASES) and Harbin Institute of Technology (HIT).
 The payload will provide resources for radio amateurs worldwide to contact onboard astronauts or communicate with each other, aim to inspire students to take interests and careers in science, technology, engineering, and math, and encourage more people to get interested in amateur radio.

-The first phase of the payload is capable of providing the following functions utilizing the VHF/UHF amateur radio band:
+The first phase of the payload is capable of providing the following functions utilising the VHF/UHF amateur radio band: